Seven Primary Web Design Guidelines

-UX or user experience is discovering and defining how end-users will interact with the Website or App.
+UX, or "User Experience," is defining how end-users will interact with the Website or app.
 This includes navigation, page layouts, structure, load times and more.

-Great user experiences don’t focus on flashy trends; they focus on usability.
+In our opinion, great user experiences don’t focus on flashy trends...they focus on usability.

 How many times have you visited a Website and struggled to find the menu, let alone what you’re looking for?
 Or had to wait more than 10 seconds for the silly page to load its flashy animations?
 If you’ve experienced that, you’re not alone.
 Official research has stated that if a visitor cannot find what they’re looking for within 10 seconds, they will leave the site/page.
 So, as UI/UX designers, it is our goal to make sure that the pages load quickly and the information or tools the end-users are looking for are not hidden.